rushabhcodes/quartz/content/Notes/Spread Spectrum.md

 #### Why is it used
 - Interference Resistance – Reduces the impact of noise and jamming.
 - Security – Difficult to intercept due to signal spreading.
-- Multiple Access – Allows multiple users to share the same bandwidth eƯiciently (e.g., CDMA).
+- Multiple Access – Allows multiple users to share the same bandwidth eefficiently (e.g., CDMA).
 - Low Probability of Detection: Appears like noise, making it hard to detect by unintended receivers.
 #### Types of Spread Spectrum:
 -  Frequency Hopping Spread Spectrum (FHSS)